Leaving Atlanta: Analysis

 In GerShun Avilez’s analysis of Leaving Atlanta, he highlights the premonition of doom that Rodney encounters domestically.
 Avilez analyzes Rodney and his family dynamics by delving into the terrors birthed from his abusive father.
 The narrative broadens how the lack of intimacy and warmth in Rodney’s family develops his fears and coerces him into succumbing to parental terror.
 Rodney’s fear of the ongoing abductions and murders in the city gets blurred by the constant thought that his father will kill him before the murderer ever reaches him.
 Avilez’s analysis explains that Rodney’s internalized fear of his father is why he chooses to get into the car of the fake police officer.
 Since his biggest threat was living in his house, Rodney chooses the possibility of getting murdered by being with the fake police officer and heading in the opposite direction of home.

 In Trudier Harris' analysis of Leaving Atlanta, it is brought to attention how the novel’s point of view shifts in alignment with the personality of the chapter's respective child: LaTasha, Rodney, and Octavia.
 Readers are introduced to the narrative through Tasha’s section, by a traditional third person limited point of view.
 The third person limited point of view is representative of her comforting nuclear family dynamic and represents a well protected child during the period of the Atlanta Child Murders.
 The second chapter introduces Rodney’s section through a second person point of view which produces a distanced narration.
 His narrative is enhanced using second person narration and distances the reader in the same way Rodney distances himself from his own life, particularly his father (out of fear) and grade school tribulations.
 Lastly, we are introduced to Octavia, a child with a single mother, who narrates her own story in a first person point of view which emphasizes her independence, maturity, and sensitivity.
 These point of views are broken down as the chapters go on and present how a child's vulnerability changes with their familial structures and home life, especially within the context of the Atlanta Child Murders.

 Reception

-Leaving Atlanta has received several awards and accolades including being chosen in 2013 by Brazos Valley Reads, an organization lead by Texas A&M University’s Department of English.
+Leaving Atlanta has received several awards and accolades including being chosen in 2013 by Brazos Valley Reads, an organization led by Texas A&M University’s Department of English.
 The program provided Jones an opportunity to travel to College Station for a public reading and attend other literary events.

 After Leaving Atlanta was initially released, Bookpage acknowledged, as one of the best twenty-five debut novels of the decade in 2002.
 The Hurston/Wright Foundation also awarded the novel its award for Debut Fiction.
-Local to the events, Leaving Atlanta was named “Novel of the Year” by Atlanta Magazine and the “"Best Southern Novel of the Year" by Creative Loafing Atlanta.
+Local to the events, Leaving Atlanta was named "Novel of the Year" by Atlanta Magazine and the "Best Southern Novel of the Year" by Creative Loafing Atlanta.